es-sai-fi/lon/README.md

 ```

 Note, however, that the pull requests opened via this actions will not trigger workflows
-due to how the the [automatic token](https://forgejo.org/docs/latest/user/actions/#automatic-token) is designed.
+due to how the [automatic token](https://forgejo.org/docs/latest/user/actions/#automatic-token) is designed.

 #### With an Access Token